HigueraLab/Higuera_Shuman_and_Wolf_2021_PNAS/README.md

 #### File: 'Figures_all_script.m'
 Written for MATLAB software (*.m file type; www.mathworks.com), and fully commented, including dependencies.

-#### File: "...R"
+#### File: "RCode_ContemporaryFRPCalc.R"
-Wirtten for R software (*.R file type), and fully commented, including dependencies.
+Written for R software (*.R file type), and fully commented, including dependencies.

 #### Subdirectory: "html"
-Matlab "markdown" html page that can be used to walk thorugh the script "Firgures_all_script.m", which includes the figures embeded in the html page.
+Matlab "markdown" html page that can be used to walk through the script "Figures_all_script.m", which includes the figures embedded in the html page.

 ## 2. DATA